 It’s also time to go to our friends and allies — and all the members of our original coalition in Iraq — to find homes for the many Iraqis who are in desperate need of asylum.

-And an article in The Copenhagen Post had this to say:
+The Copenhagen Post had this to say:

 Obama: Denmark has done ‘little’ for Iraqi refugees